PixelsCamp/docs/HACKATHON.md

 * The Pixels Camp hackathon will run on [TAIKAI's website][0].
 * The Hackathon projects will also be submitted through TAIKAI.
-* You can log into TAIKAI using your Github account, the same that you used to apply to Pixels Camp.
+* You can log into TAIKAI __using your Github account__, the same that you used to apply to Pixels Camp.
 * Unlike last year, there's no need for wallets or dedicated software to vote or transfer tokens.
 * You can only start investing in the projects when the Hackathon ends at Saturday 1pm, just before stage presentations.
 * You can, however, trade your KAI coins with anyone you wish, and prepare your own strategy for when the voting starts.